Yemigunju/An-Employee-Management-System---Project/README.md

 ---

 ## 1. Employee Full Name and Email
-This query combines employee first and last names to generate a full name.
+This query combines the employee’s first name and last name to create a full name and then shows their email address.

 Screenshot
 ![Employee Names and Emails](screenshots/records of employee by their full names and email.JPG)

----
-## 2. active employees
-There  are 61 active employees

----
-## 3. employee who are absent
-There are 58 employee who are absent

----
-## 4. employees from the finance department who are still active
-57 employees from the finance department are still active

----
-## 5. employee records who are paid above one hundred thousand
-56 employee records are paid above one hundred thousand

----
-## 6. information about employees from the HR and Finance department
-Here is a display of information about employees from the HR and Finance department

----
-## 7. Export records of employees aren’t active
-54 employees aren’t active

----
-## 8. attendance records of employees who were present in attendance only in Jan 2026
-53 emplouyees were in the Jan 2026 attendance records of employees who were present only in

----
-## 9. records of employees from finance department and are still active
-There is a records of 52 employees from finance department and are still active

----
-## 10. Order Employees by last name in alphabetical
+Lesson Learned
+- We can combine two columns (first name and last name) to create a full name.
+- The query shows the email address for every employee.
+- This kind of query can help a company quickly create a contact list of employees.

+Example employees shown include:
+Ava Jones
+William Garcia
+Sophia Miller
+Isabella Martinez

+## 2. Active Employees
+There are 61 active employees in the company.

+Lesson Learned
+- The company currently has 61 employees actively working.
+- This query helps managers quickly know the current workforce size.
+- It can also help HR track how many employees are still employed.

+## 3. Employees Who Are Absent
+There are 58 employees marked as absent in the attendance records.

+Lesson Learned
+- A large number of employees were not present at work on the recorded day(s).
+- Attendance data can help HR monitor absenteeism.
+- Managers can use this information to identify attendance problems early.

+## 4. Active Employees in the Finance Department
+There are 57 active employees in the Finance department.

+Lesson Learned
+- The Finance department has a large number of active staff.
+- This query helps management understand staff distribution across departments.
+- It can help HR decide if a department needs more or fewer employees.

+## 5. Employees Paid Above 100,000
+There are 56 employee records earning above 100,000.

+Lesson Learned
+- Many employees in the organization earn more than 100,000 in salary.
+- This query helps identify higher-paid employees.
+- It can help management analyze salary structures and compensation levels.

+6. Employees from HR and Finance Departments
+This query displays information about employees working in the HR and Finance departments.

+Lesson Learned
+- The query helps filter employees based on specific departments.
+- It allows managers to quickly view staff details within selected departments.
+- This can help when preparing department reports or internal audits.

+7. Employees Who Are Not Active
+There are 54 employees who are not active.

+Lesson Learned
+- Some employees in the system are no longer actively working.
+- This could mean they have resigned, been terminated, or are on leave.
+- HR can use this information to track employee turnover.

+8. Attendance Records for January 2026
+There are 53 employees who have attendance records for January 2026.

+Lesson Learned
+- The query shows employees who were present during January 2026.
+- This helps track monthly attendance patterns.
+- Management can use this information to analyze employee participation and consistency.

+9. Active Employees from the Finance Department
+There are 52 active employees in the Finance department.

+Lesson Learned
+- The Finance department still has many active employees contributing to operations.
+- This helps managers see how many employees are currently active in a specific department.
+- The information can help in department workforce planning.

+## 10. Order Employees by last name alphabetical
 Ordering Employees by last name alphabetical, '42', 'Owen', 'Adams', ranks top

----
+Lesson Learned
+- The query sorts employees from A to Z by their last name.
+- Sorting makes it easier to find employees quickly in large lists.

 ## 11. records of employees with the Highest Salaries First
 There is a records of 50 employees that receives the Highest Salaries

----
+Lesson Learned
+- Employees are arranged from the highest-paid employee to the lowest-paid employee.
+- This helps managers see how salaries are distributed across employees.

 ## 12. Unique Departments in the organization
 There are 49 Unique Departments in the organization

----
+Lesson Learned
+- The query removes duplicate department records.
+- It shows a clean list of all departments in the company.

 ## 13. Top 5 Performing Employees
 This query identifies the highest-performing employees based on their rating.

+Lesson Learned
+- Employees are arranged from the highest rating to the lowest rating.
+- If two employees have the same rating, the one with the most recent review appears first.
+- The top employees have a rating of 5, which means excellent performance.
+- This helps managers easily identify the best-performing employees in the company.

 The first name of the top 5 employees are mentioned below:
 Sophia
 Harper